hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 Where to Sleep in Chugchilan

-Hostal el Vaquero is located outside of the village, closer towards the Laguna de Quilotoa and has beautiful green spaces and boasts its own sauna.
+Hostal el Vaquero is located outside of the village, closer in the direction of Laguna de Quilotoa, and has beautiful green spaces and boasts its own sauna.

-The Black Sheep Inn has luxury mountain huts with award winning vegetarian meals, This is THE place to stay if you are sleeping for a few nights in Chugchilan.
-They have an all day coffee and tea bar with delicious pastries.
-There are shared rooms options for $20 a night.
+The Black Sheep Inn has luxury mountain huts with award-winning vegetarian meals, This is THE place to stay if you are sleeping for a few nights in Chugchilan.
+They have an all-day coffee and tea bar with delicious pastries.
+There are shared room options for $20 a night.

 More Chugchilan Guesthouses & Hotels